auto-silent/app/README.md

 - Keep phone's old ringer state when exiting.
 - Don't change ringer mode when outside mosque.
 - Status notification with turn off button.
+- Add your own mosques (request addition to database).
+- Dark mode.

 ## How to get